What Should I Do?

 Step 4) Remove Dead Or Rotting Plants

-Keep this in mind: If you have just set up a new tank every new tank will have high levels of ammonia at first, this is okay, it’s all part of the nitrogen cycle as baceteria is building in the filter media.
+Keep this in mind: If you have just set up a new aquarium, every new tank will have high levels of Ammonia at first; this is okay; it’s all part of the nitrogen cycle as bacteria is building in the filter media.

 Step 5) Remove Dead Fish

-Check your filter tubes, cartridges, media and impellers, if needed clean your filter.
+Check your filter tubes, cartridges, media, and impellers.
+If needed, clean your filter.

 Step 7) Cut Down On Feeding

 If you have an ammonia spike, your fish may become lethargic and likely not eat as much, take this time to cut down on feeding.

 Try to feed your fish only once daily and ensure all the food has been eaten.
 Anything left behind will add to the ammonia levels.

 Step 8) Make Sure Your Tank Isn’t Overstocked

 Sometimes beginners will add too many fish too fast.